dscoduc/VaultLogger/README.md

   * -Address={string}

         IPv4 Address to listen for incoming connections (default = 127.0.0.1)
+        NOTE: Must be a specific address; 0.0.0.0 is not supported.
   * -Port={int}

         Port to listen for incoming connections [1024-65535] (default = 11000)